 Select Wines

 Zinfandel is a grape that doesn’t typically ripen evenly.
 As a result, after veraison the Biale’s have to continuously keep a close eye on the vineyards and will often walk row by row removing green fruit or other grapes what will never reach their maximum maturity.
-Today Biale Vineyards continues to produce the Black Chicken Zinfandel; it is by far their most produced and popular wine.
+Biale produces a remarkable number of old vine Zinfandel bottlings.
+They continue to produce the Black Chicken Zinfandel; it is by far their most produced and popular wine.
 The several vintages we have tried over the years have always been balanced and easy drinking, crowd pleasers, if you will.
-The 2006 Robert Biale Vineyards Black Chicken showcases rich fruit, blackberry, raspberry (a flavor we have noticed on several subsequent vintages) and black cherry.
-Shows flavors of various darker spices on the palate with even a slight note of lingering vanilla.
-Structurally this wine is fairly soft including on the finish.

 The 2013 Robert Biale Vineyards Varozza Vineyard (historical vineyard & ghost winery in St. Helena) Zinfandel shows a dusty nuance and dark cherry notes; the bouquet is somewhat earthy with some spice (perhaps white pepper and brown sugar notes).
 On the palate the wine is superbly balanced with earthy and darker fruit along with well-integrated fairly delicate tannins.